exodist/Importer/README.md

 - @SYMBOLS (optional)

     Symbols you wish to import.
 If no symbols are specified then the defaults will be used.
-You may also specify tags using the ':' prefix, or pins using the '+' symbol.
+You may also specify tags using the ':' prefix.

 # SUPPORTED FEATURES